 In addition to videos, you can also look for information from the following sources:

 - The surgeon’s website.
 A good surgeon should have detailed information on their website about the procedure you are interested in.
 The content should be comprehensive, thorough, and honest.
 Be wary of websites that don’t present any kind of information on the recovery period or any of the risks involved with the procedure.
 Browsing through a surgeon’s website is also a good first step toward choosing a qualified plastic surgeon.
-You can learn more about the qualities and credentials to look for in a plastic surgeon in this related blog post.
+The American Society of Plastic Surgeons offers more information about the qualities and credentials to look for in a plastic surgeon.

-- Before-and-after photo galleries.
+- Before and after photos.
 Looking at a surgeon’s before-and-after photos can help you get an idea of what kind of results to expect.
 This also shows that the surgeon is transparent and confident in their skills and abilities.
 You’re welcome to browse through my patients’ before-and-after rhinoplasty photos.

 - Patient stories.
 Testimonials and stories from real patients are very valuable.
-They can help you get a feel for the surgeon’s bedside manner, professionalism, and level of skill and ability to achieve the desired results.
+Whether you’re considering rhinoplasty, eyelid surgery, or breast augmentation, video testimonials can help you get a feel for the surgeon’s bedside manner, professionalism, and level of skill and ability to achieve the desired results.

 The Consultation: Your Best Source of Information